 This article is here to help you navigate the process of understanding and helping your partner when they’re feeling the effects of their trauma.
-We will cover the seven tips to consider as you help your partner work through their experiences while caring for yourself.
+We will cover seven tips to consider as you help your partner work through their experiences while caring for yourself.
 Keep reading to learn more.

 Does the source of the trauma matter?